mattermost/mattermost-qa-automation/serverless/release_test_webhook/README.md

-## Release Test for Integrations: Outgoing Webhook
+## Release Test for Integrations: Webhook Service

-This is the outgoing webhook that is used for Release testing - Integrations.
+Webhook used for Release testing - Integrations.

 #### Offline/local development